inayabar/AstroWeather/README.md

 The app utilizes user defaults to store and remember the last location the user viewed.
 This was achieved using the @AppStorage annotation which greatly simplifies accessing UserDefaults stored data.

 ### Localization
 AstroWeather supports localization by using XCode String Catalogs, and replacing hardcoded string values with `LocalizedStringKey(someText)`.
+Information from OpenWeatherApi is also fetched using the correct locale.
 Supported languages are English and Spanish(default)

 ### UI Design
 The app is heavily inspired by Apple's Weather app.
 The main structure is a TabView with horizontal scroll, where each page represents a location's weather.
 A specific background image is selected, depending on the weather conditions and if it's daytime or nighttime.
 I didn't have access to high-quality images so I decided to generate them using AI.
 A simple win for this project would be to optimize this images, or even better, to create dynamic animations instead of using static images.